publiish/docs/docs/system-architecture.md

 The system integrates several key components to provide a seamless experience for researchers working with research data:

-1. **Bio-DID-Seq Core**: The foundation providing decentralized identifiers and GDPR-compliant data management
+1. **Bio-DID-Seq Core**: The foundation providing decentralized identifiers and GDPR compliant data management
 2. **BioAgents**: AI powered agents for research data processing and knowledge extraction
 3. **Knowledge Graph**: Semantic representation of biological entities and relationships
 4. **IPFS Storage Layer**: Decentralized and content-addressed storage